Izzo Alex Duetto IV Plus Review: The Most Underrated Dual Boiler?

 And Brew Heads?

 The Izzo Alex Duetto IV uses the classic E61 group head, a favorite for prosumer-grade espresso machines.
 This thermosiphon design cycles hot water from the boiler to the group, ensuring everything remains hot and at a stable temperature (3).
-This stability is aided by the big 8-pound chrome-plated brass group, which acts as a heat sink.
+This stability is aided by the big 3.6-kilo chrome-plated brass group, which acts as a heat sink.

 E61 lever-operated espresso machines have an automatic pre-infusion stage, using either line pressure or residual pressure in the brew boiler, depending on whether you’ve opted to direct plumb your Alex Duetto.
 This low-pressure stage before extraction wets the grounds so that they settle evenly, correcting any potential imperfections in puck preparation.
 The result is a richer and complex brew with improved consistency.
 You’d be hard-pressed to find an espresso pro who doesn’t proclaim the importance of pre-infusion (4).